tristanbettany/Pillar/README.md

 ## DynamoDB

 There's a container to use dynamodb locally and a small shell script to make some regular commands for interacting with it a little simpler.
-For example when in the sysops container you can use this command to create a dynamodb table with an id
+For example when in the sysops container you can use this command to create a dynamodb table on the dynamodb container with just an id

 ```
 ddb create-table test AttributeName=id,AttributeType=S AttributeName=id,KeyType=HASH